Kieran Rush

-He has spent time on loan from Huddersfield at the Swinton Lions and the Rochdale Hornets in Betfred League 1.
+He has spent time on loan from Huddersfield at Swinton Lions, Rochdale Hornets and Keighley Cougars in League One and at Dewsbury Rams in the Championship.

+He is a product of the Giants Academy system.

 Background

 Rush was born in Dewsbury, West Yorkshire, England.
 He is of Jamaican descent.

 Playing career

 Club career

-Rush is contracted to the Huddersfield Giants in the Super League.
+Rush is contracted to the Huddersfield Giants in the Super League after progressing through the clubs' Academy systems.
+He made his Super League Debut for the Giants in round 12 of Super League 2023 against the Leigh Leopards.

 International career

 In 2022 Rush was named in the Jamaica squad for the 2021 Rugby League World Cup.
 He made his debut in the halves in the Group C match against Ireland at Headingley Rugby Stadium in Leeds, West Yorkshire.

-Rush scored a penalty goal to register Jamaica's first ever points in a Rugby League world cup.
+Rush made history when he kicked a penalty goal to register Jamaica's first ever points in a Rugby League world cup.